Am-Rungchat/Am-Rungchat/README.md

 #### 2. Web Scraping Project.
 _Tools: R-programing, Jupiter notebook_

-This project from DataRockie Bootcamp 6 by Adtoy.
+This project from Data Rockie Bootcamp 6 by Adtoy.
 Scraping phone price from website and export to the CSV file for further analysis [View the Project](https://github.com/Am-Rungchat/bootcamp_projects/blob/main/Batch%2006%20-%20Intro%20to%20Web%20Scraping.ipynb)

+#### 3. Data Analysis with SQL.
+_Tools: SQL_

+This project from Assignment in Data Rockie Bootcamp 6 by Adtoy. **Senario**: I am a restaurant owner and require to analyze the staffs perfomance.
+I create tables and connect each tables with ER-Diagram.
+Design the Primarykey and Foreignkey.
+Finally, I analyze my data with SQL.
+[View the Project](https://github.com/Am-Rungchat/bootcamp_projects/blob/main/Batch06-Intro-to-SQL-homework.)